lpurdy01/crypto-knowledge-map/README.md

 Go ahead and get started at [[A learning order]]

 # Expected Base Format
-You can find an example layout for a topic at [[BASE TOPIC FORMAT]].
+You can find an example layout for a topic at [[base topic format]].

 To get a new section started simply copy and paste then edit to your liking.